agenteo/agenteo.github.com/_posts/2015-02-01-create-maintainable-mongodb-queries-in-ruby-with-mongoid-criterias.md

 end
 {% endhighlight %}

-Our unit test is ensuring that based on keyword filters the correct mongoid API are made.
+Our unit test is ensuring that based on keyword filters the correct mongoid API as well as 3rd party calls for terms are made.
+Like for `PublishedFilter` this object's value will always be an instance of `Mongoid::Criteria` to allow the `ContentFilter` class to merge it.

 I once again pasted the entire spec but while TDD-ing you'd add one example at the time.
 Based on how critical the feature is you might start from more then one integration feature test.

 And here's the code: